teamhanko/hanko/backend/docs/Config.md

   relying_party:
     ## id ##
     #
-    # Sets the host on which WebAuthn should be used.
+    # The effective domain the WebAuthn credentials will be bound to.
     #
     # Examples:
     # - localhost